holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 Top-Down Iteration
 ~~~~~~~~~~~~~~~~~~

-For index based pattern search or algorithms traversing only the upper parts of the suffix tree the :dox:`TopDownIterator#TopDown Iterator` or :dox:`TopDownHistoryIterator#TopDown History Iterator` is the best solution.
+For index based pattern search or algorithms traversing only the upper parts of the suffix tree the :dox:`TopDownIterator TopDown Iterator` or :dox:`TopDownHistoryIterator TopDown History Iterator` is the best solution.
-Both provide the functions :dox:`VSTreeIterator#goDown goDown` and :dox:`VSTreeIterator#goRight goRight` to go down to the first child node or go to the next sibling.
+Both provide the functions :dox:`TopDownIterator#goDown goDown` and :dox:`TopDownIterator#goRight goRight` to go down to the first child node or go to the next sibling.
-The :dox:`TopDownHistoryIterator#TopDown History Iterator` additionally provides :dox:`TopDownHistoryIterator#goUp goUp` to go back to the parent node.
+The :dox:`TopDownHistoryIterator TopDown History Iterator` additionally provides :dox:`TopDownHistoryIterator#goUp goUp` to go back to the parent node.
 The child nodes in :dox:`IndexEsa IndexEsa` indices are lexicographically sorted from first to last.
 For :dox:`IndexWotd` and :dox:`IndexDfi` indices this holds for all children except the first.

-In the next example we want to use the :dox:`TopDownIterator#TopDown Iterator` to efficiently search a text for exact matches of a pattern.
+In the next example we want to use the :dox:`TopDownIterator TopDown Iterator` to efficiently search a text for exact matches of a pattern.
-We therefore want to use :dox:`VSTreeIterator#goDown goDown` which has an overload to go down an edge beginning with a specific character.
+We therefore want to use :dox:`TopDownIterator#goDown goDown` which has an overload to go down an edge beginning with a specific character.

 .. important::